 My name is Clare Major, and I'm a documentary filmmaker and cinematographer who specializes in handheld observational camerawork, beautifully lit interviews, and scene coverage that your editor will love.
 I'm passionate about stories that illuminate the intersection of cultures and the lives of women and girls.

 A Louisiana native now based in Oakland, California, I graduated from the University of Texas at Austin with degrees in American Studies, Plan II, and Radio-TV-Film and earned a Master of Journalism from the University of California, Berkeley.
-My thesis film, the short documentary FEAST & SACRIFICE, was a Student Academy Awards national finalist and won a College Television Award.
+My thesis film, the short documentary FEAST & SACRIFICE, was a Student Academy Awards national finalist and won First Place Documentary at the 2011 College Television Awards.
 I served for two years as a Peace Corps Volunteer in Senegal, and I have walked from Mexico to Canada on the Pacific Crest Trail.

 Photo credits for images of me: Guisel Contreras, Katie Flint, Peter Mazunda, Greg Miller, Michelle Rose, Ashley Tindall